flutter/packages/packages/pigeon/README.md

 ### TaskQueues

-When using a Flutter version that supports the [TaskQueue API](https://docs.flutter.dev/development/platform-integration/platform-channels?tab=type-mappings-kotlin-tab#channels-and-platform-threading) the threading model for handling HostApi methods can be selected with the `TaskQueue` annotation:
+When targeting a Flutter version that supports the [TaskQueue API](https://docs.flutter.dev/development/platform-integration/platform-channels?tab=type-mappings-kotlin-tab#channels-and-platform-threading) the threading model for handling HostApi methods can be selected with the `TaskQueue` annotation: